-All residential real estate transactions incurs costs.
-Sellers and buyers customarily split these closing costs, as specified in the sales contract.
+All residential real estate sales incurs costs.
+Buyers and sellers customarily share these costs, as the real estate sales contract specifies.

-As you'll see below, many of the buyer's costs cover the costs of originating the loan.
-At The Reen Team at American Pacific Mortgage, we have extensive experience in residential mortgage lending, so we can compile a comprehensive report on mortgage-related costs in your "Good Faith Estimate".
+Many of the closing costs associated with buying a home are associated with getting a mortgage.
+At The Reen Team at American Pacific Mortgage, we are highly experienced in mortgage lending, so we can provide you with a comprehensive report on mortgage-related costs in your "Good Faith Estimate".

-Below is a fairly general list of closing costs.
-We will always provide you with a specific list of your closing costs when we give you a Good Faith Estimate.
+Below you'll find a fairly generic list of costs for buying residential real estate.
+We will always provide you with a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs